CHICAGO CEREBRAL PALSY LAWYERS

 Contact the Chicago Cerebral Palsy Lawyers at Curcio Law Offices

 The exact causes of cerebral palsy are not yet fully understood.
 A direct link between a medical professional’s actions and an injury can be difficult to establish.
-At Curcio Law Offices, our birth injury attorneys have decades of experience proving causation in cerebral palsy cases.
+At Curcio Law Offices, our Chicago birth injury attorneys have decades of experience proving causation in cerebral palsy cases.
 We work with medical experts who help us link a doctor’s negligence to a cerebral palsy diagnosis.